freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

-The FreePN_ network daemon (fpnd) is a P2P implementation of a distributed virtual private network (dVPN) designed to create an anonymous network "cloud" where each user is both a client and an exit.
+The FreePN_ network daemon (fpnd) is a P2P implementation of a distributed virtual private network (dVPN) designed to create an anonymous "cloud" of peers where each peer is both a client and an exit.
 Peers are randomly connected on startup and reconnected as needed.

 1.1 - System Design